cscannell-inacloud/Microsoft-Teams-Docs/teams/botsinchannels.md

     text = text.trim();
 }
 ```
+>Note: you may also use the Teams Extension function: `getTextWithoutMentions()` which will strip out all mentions, including the bot.

 ### Constructing mentions

 Your bot can @mention other users in messages posted into channels.
 To do this, your message must:
 * Include `<at>@username</at>` in the message text.
-Note, at this time because we do not provide an API to return profile information, you can either obtain this value from a received message, cached data, or from an external lookup, e.g. Azure ActiveDirectory
 * Include the `mention` object inside the entities collection

+The Teams Extension SDK provides functionality to easily accomodate this.
+See below.

 >**Note**: At this time, team and channel @mentions are not supported.